2021 General Architecture Degree Guide

 |Architectural and Engineering Managers||190,000||5.5%|

-General Architecture graduates between 2015-2017 reported earning an average of $46,998 in the 2017-2018 timeframe.
+Recently graduated general architecture students earned an average of $46,998 in 2017-2018.
 Earnings can range from as low as $16,100 to as high as $61,200.
 As you might expect, salaries for architecture graduates vary depending on the level of education that was acquired.

 Salaries for general architecture graduates can vary widely by the occupation you choose as well.
 The following table shows the top 5 highest paying careers architecture grads often go into.

 |Occupation Name||Median Average Salary|